 The ancient Roman practice of winemaking was revived under the French protectorate after an 1,200 year break owing to the establishment of Islam.
 With independence in 1956, the vineyards came under state control and then were privatised again in the 1990s.

-Cannabis is grown in the Mountains.
-Morocco may supply up to 80% of the hashish consumed in Europe.
+Hashish is grown in the Mountains.
+Morocco is the largest supplier of Hashish in Europe – it may supply up to 80%.
 We were offered it a few times while on the beach in Essaouira, but we refused.
 Punishment for being caught with drugs is 10 years in prison.
 Most cannabis is grown in Kif Mountains (around Chefchouen) and hashish in there is being called “Kif from the Rif”

 Facts about Morocco – Sport